J.B. Mauney: Personal life

-Mauney was married to Lexie Wiggly from 2012 to 2015.
-In 2016, he married Samantha Lyne.
+Mauney was married to Lexie Wigley from 2012 to 2015.
+In 2017, he married Samantha Lyne, a barrel racer and daughter of five-time PRCA world champion cowboy Phil Lyne.

 On January 23, 2019, Mauney and his wife Samantha welcomed the birth of their first son.
-Mauney also has a daughter (born 2011), from a previous relationship.
+Mauney also has a daughter (born 2011) from a previous relationship.

 Until as recently as 2019, Mauney and his family lived in Mooresville, North Carolina, where Mauney had spent most of his life.
-They then lived in Cotulla, Texas for a few years.
-In late 2020, Mauney purchased a property in Stephenville, Texas and in early 2022, he and his family relocated there.
+They then lived in Cotulla, Texas, for a few years.
+In late 2020, Mauney purchased a property in Stephenville, Texas, and in early 2022, he and his family relocated there.

+Honors

+In 2023, Mauney was ranked No. 9 on the list of the top 30 bull riders in PBR history.

+In 2024, he was inducted into the Bull Riding Hall of Fame.

+In 2025, he was inducted into the PBR Ring of Honor.